 What are the advantages of a Japanese knife?

-Japanese blades are lighter, very balanced, higher hardness, sharper and retain their sharpness longer.
-This allows the user greater control of his work tool and a clean cut to alter the texture and flavor of the food as little as possible.
+Japanese knives are lighter, very well-balanced, harder, sharper, and stay sharp longer.
+This gives the user greater control over the knife and ensures a clean cut that minimizes any impact on the texture and flavor of the food.

 What are the differences between the knives?

-How to properly maintain your knife?
+How do you properly care for your knife?

-How to sharpen your knife by yourself?
+How do you sharpen a knife yourself?

 Of course!
-You can pick up your order directly in store:
+You can pick up your order directly at the store: Montreal: 412 Gilford Street, Montreal, H2J 1N2

-Quebec: 625 rue Saint-Jean, Quebec, G1R 1P7
+Québec: 625 rue Saint-Jean, Québec, G1R 1P7

-In which countries do you deliver?
+Which countries do you ship to?

 What are your shipping rates?